 • TELL US ABOUT AN AWKWARD, AMAZING OR SURPRISING THING THAT HAPPENED TO YOU AS A CONVERSATION DESIGNER.

 I’m very much a nerd at heart.
-I grew up watching Godzilla movies and playing Pokemon games and all that kind of stuff and so for me, I’m not a gamer.
-I don’t call myself a gamer, I don’t play that many video games, but I’m a sucker for a good Easter egg.
-And so what I like to do sometime if I’m doing some kind of like design conversation design vision for products.
+I grew up watching Godzilla movies and playing Pokemon games and this stuff.
+I don’t call myself a gamer, I don’t play that much, but I’m a sucker for a good Easter egg.
+And sometime I’m doing some kind of like design conversation design vision for products.
 Now in my conversation design role at Salesforce, I like to drop little Easter eggs in there.
-So for example, if I’m doing some POC for something or a vision prototype, maybe the name of one of the participants, is a reference to some sort of media things.
+For example, if I’m doing some POC for something or a vision prototype, maybe the name of one of the participants, is a reference to some sort of media things.

-So very recently I did a vision demo for a voice product that we’re working on and what I did for the system – it’s very important for me to convey the systems processing sound or that the system is essentially taking time to accomplish a task.
-And it’s a tough balance to strike because at least in American English conversation, if you take a pause that’s longer than about a second, then it’s essentially a predictor or a signifier.
+So very recently I did a vision demo for a voice product that we’re working on.
+It’s very important for me to convey the systems processing sound, or that the system is essentially taking time to accomplish a task.
+And it’s a tough balance to strike.
+At least in American English conversation, a pause that’s longer than about a second, is essentially a predictor/signifier.
 Anita Pomerantz discovered this in 1984, that it’s sort of like a precursor for a negative response.
 It indicates that may be some troubles are coming in the conversation.

-And so we want to make sure that for a voice interaction, if it’s taking longer than a second for a pause that we fill it somehow with something, and so I saw a thread on Twitter recently that said, if you’re calling into one of these more natural IVRs where you can just speak aloud rather than you know, pressing 1 to advance throughout a menu, that the user find it disingenuous if it sounded like the machine was typing because it’s not human.
+And so we want to make sure that for a voice interaction, if it’s taking longer than a second for a pause, we fill it somehow with something.
+So I saw a thread on Twitter recently that said, if you’re calling into one of these more natural IVRs where you can just speak aloud rather than you know, pressing 1 to advance throughout a menu, that the user find it disingenuous if it sounded like the machine was typing because it’s not human.

-And so I thought – okay I’m going to do a demo or I’m going to do a vision design and I want to fill the pause with something, so I decided to put in a little Easter Egg.
+And so I thought – okay I’m going to do a demo or I’m going to do a vision design.
+Since I wanted to fill the pause with something, so I decided to put in a little Easter Egg.
 If you’re familiar with playing the original Pokemon games from the 90s, when you go to the Pokemon Center and you want to heal your Pokemon, it’s like that – ‘Click click click click click click’ the Pokemon the Pokeball falls into the slots and it’s like ‘Tin-Tin-Tinanan’.

 • WHAT TIPS CAN YOU GIVE TO ASPIRING CONVERSATIONAL DESIGNERS, OR TO PEOPLE WHO WANTS TO JOIN THIS PROFESSION?

-First – start to mine the internet for different kind of communities that have to do with voice and conversation and conversation design as a whole.
-There’s so many of them whether it’s CoCoHub or Robocopy or the Voice Lunch, there’s so many of them whether it’s CoCoHub or Robocopy or the Voice Lunch, or even the chatbot & voice Summit that’s based out of Tel Aviv.
+First – start to mine the internet for communities that deal with voice and conversation and conversation design as a whole.
+There’s so many of them – Whether it’s CoCoHub or Robocopy or the Voice Lunch, or even the chatbot & voice Summit that’s based out of Tel Aviv.
 There so many different organizations right now that are producing content and bringing the conversation design community closer together.